jonmellman/blog/content/posts/2019-08-20---Cattelganger.md

 ## How does it work?

+The source code is available [here](TODO).

+We used the [pycatfd](TODO) library to detect landmarks on cat faces.
+Then we modified an [open-source FaceNet implementation](TODO) to extract similar landmarks from human faces.

 ## Next steps

 * **Process the database of cat images.** This will involve writing an offline script to iterate over the cat images, extract their features, and store the landmarks along with a reference to the original image.